mmgeorge/cl-expect/README.md

 ---
 **clear-tests** &optional (_package-or-package-name-or-system-name_ \*package\*)

 Clear all currently loaded tests for _package-or-package-name-or-system-name_.
 Useful for un-loading a test definition that has been deleted.
-Usage is similar to `run-tests`
+Usage is similar to `run-tests`.
+- _package-or-package-name-or-system-name_ a package or string denoting a package or system name

 ---
 **make-test-file** &optional (_package_ \*package\*)

 Create a corresponding test file for the given package.
+- _package_ a package to create the test file for.

 When a `package` is given, a corresponding `PACKAGE-NAME.test.lisp` file will be generated at the path at which the package's file is located.
 When no argument is provided, the test file is generated for the current package.
 When calling `run-tests`, the test runner will search for correponding test files and load them.
 Making changes to these files will cause them to be reloaded.